Equinox (1993 video game): Reception

-Isometric gameplay

 Reviewers exclaimed Equinox stood out in the SNES library of mostly platformers and shoot-em-ups.
 In addition to a slower pace, atmosphere, and requiring a mixture of critical thinking and quick wits, the biggest reason was its 3D isometric perspective.
-The trope was the most prominent in 1980s computer games, such as Ultimate Play the Game's Filmation games, including Knight Lore (1984) and Alien 8 (1985), and in Head over Heels (1987) and Batman (1986).
-Critics in the European specialist press, mostly the UK, were reminded of these games when reviewing Equinox.
-The only reviewer to cite examples of other SNES games with the perspective was Ryan of Super Gamer, bringing up Shadowrun (1993) and Spindizzy Worlds (1992).
-The isometric view led to comparisons to another adventure RPG, Landstalker (1992), released around the same time on the Sega Mega Drive.
+Critics in the European specialist press, mostly the UK, were reminded of 1980s computer games where the isometric puzzle game genre was the most prominent, such as Knight Lore (1984), Alien 8 (1985), Head over Heels (1987), and Batman (1986).
+The isometric view also led to comparisons to another adventure RPG, Landstalker (1992), released around the same time on the Sega Mega Drive.
 The isometric perspective results in artifacts in terms of distances between sprites.
 Some critics viewed this as optical illusions intended to test the player, but others criticized it as a technical flaw.
 Detractors wrote the issue was especially noticeable with the collision detection of enemies, joking that the foes were surrounded by a big invisible forcefield of death.
-Frank of Super Action reported the unclear perspective caused jumps to be incredibly hard, especially those that require Glendaal to be on the edge of a platform; in these situations, the player would need "almost supernatural depth perception", where the sprite would appear to float next to a platform when actually on the edge.
-Game Power suggested the unclear perspective was a result of a lack of shadows.

-Even from reviewers who found the unclear perspective intentional, responses were mixed.
-The Elf of Superjuegos found it an "ingenious" design choice, and Super Control journalist Paul dismissed it as a "cop-out" for designing puzzles legitimately.
-A critic from German magazine Video Games said it led to unfair platform puzzles because one mistake could cause instant death.
-Game Zones Andy Butcher wrote that the isometric view meant it takes time to adjust to the controls, as the D-Pad is in relation to the perspective.